-Project Area -- The Plan Project Area s located in Lower Manhattan on two sites; (i) the WTC Site, an approximately 16 acre super block, bounded by West, Vesey, Church and Liberty Streets; and (ii) two adjacent city blocks south of the WTC Site (one bounded by Liberty, Washington, Albany and Greenwich Streets, and the other bounded by Liberty, West, Cedar and Washington Streets), Washington Street between Liberty and Cedar Streets, and subsurface portions of Liberty Street and other streets in and around those blocks (collectively, the "Southern Site").
+Project Area -- The Plan Project Area s located in Lower Manhattan on two sites:(i)the WTC Site, an approximately16 acre super block, bounded by West, Vesey, Church and Liberty Streets; and (ii) two adjacent city blocks south of the WTC Site (one bounded by Liberty, Washington, Albany and Greenwich Streets, and the other bounded by Liberty, West, Cedar and Washington Streets), Washington Street between Liberty and Cedar Streets, and subsurface portions of Liberty Street and other streets in and around those blocks (collectively, the "Southern Site").

 This activity was established in support of the overall World Trade Center Plan including the World Trade Center Memorial, Memorial Museum, and Cultural Program.
-Over the years LMDC had provided specific support to the National September 11 Memorial and Museum organization through subrecipient agreements.
+Over the years LMDC had provided specific support to the National September 11 Memorial and Museum organization through various subrecipient agreements.
 The number of people that visited the World Trade Center Memorial and the Memorial Museum had been increasing steadily beyond the 3.1 million we first reported for 2018 until the Pandemic which caused the closing of the Memorial and Memorial Museum.
-Visitors have come back to the Memorial and the Memorial Museum which has re-opened.
-As in the past, LMDC agreed to provide financial support in the amount of \$250,000 each year for the 2020 and 2021 Tribute in Lights events.
+Visitors have come back to the Memorial and the Memorial Museum which is operating fully.
+In the recent past, LMDC provide financial support in the amount of \$250,000 each year for the 2020 and 2021 Tribute in Lights events.
 Overall, the events were successful with positive reviews from local media outlets and the public.
 The 2021 remembrance ceremony marking the 20th anniversary of the events of 9/11/01 was also a success.
-During the past year no funds were spent from this activity as grant agreements previously funded by this activity have been paid and closed.
-Consideration will be given in the near future to reallocating some or all of the remaining funds in this activity as well as available funds from other activities to support Affordable Housing or other active projects.
+During the past quarter no funds were spent from this activity and no immediate plans for these funds exist.

-This Report Period

-Cumulative Actual Total / Expected
+This Report Period Cumulative Actual Total / Expected

-Total 0 Total 1/2
+Total Total

-of public facilities
+of public facilities 0 1/2